Certificate of Professional Qualification in Psychology (CPQ)®

 - Have no history of disciplinary action.

-Contact the ASPPB Mobility Program for more information or to request a paper application form.
+Contact the ASPPB Mobility Program for more information.

 - Establishes an ASPPB Credentials Bank® record,